isaac-chung/strava-kudos/README.md

 export STRAVA_PASSWORD=YOUR_PASSWORD
 ```

+### Github Actions
+To add secrets for GH actions, navigate to Settings -> Security -> Secrets and Variables -> Actions.
+Enter your email and password within `Repository Secrets`.

 ## 🔬Testing
-Manual testing was done in Python 3.9.10.
+Manual testing was done in Python 3.9.10 on Ubuntu 20.04.6.

 ## Contributions
 Let me know if you wish to add anything or if there are any issues!